Gepard-class frigate: Service history

-In October 2015, Dagestan, in company with three other Russian Navy ships serving with the Caspian Flotilla, launched cruise missiles at targets in Syria.
+In October 2015, Dagestan, in company with three s serving with the Caspian Flotilla, launched cruise missiles at targets in Syria.
 The missiles flew nearly 1,500 km over Iran and Iraq and struck targets in Raqqa and Aleppo provinces (controlled by the Islamic State) as well as Idlib province (controlled by the al-Qaeda-linked Nusra Front).
 Peshmerga forces (Kurdish armed forces located in northern Iraq) published a video allegedly depicting two cruise missiles mid-flight en route to Syria.